ThomasBorges/joker-project/README.md

 When the robot is finished run  ```sh python3 index.py ``` again and select other robot.

-PS: Not tested on Windows and OS X but it may work.
-The possible problem could be the os.env at the analyser robot.
+_PS: Not tested on Windows and OS X but it may work.
+The possible problem could be the os.env at the analyser robot._

-Detailed instructions can be found below.

 ## Usage example